wangchning/vocabulary/Vocabulary.md

 ### remnant
 - the remnants of last night's meal
 - remnants of the city's former glory.

+### remote
+- It happened in the remote post, so no one worries about it any more.

 ### retraction
 A newspaper editor might publish a retraction after a badly reported story is prined, and astronomers who discover a new star might announce a retraction after realizing it was just a smudge on the lens of their telescope.